hubertusanton/silverstripe-indeed-apply/README.md

 ## Resume File Security

-Resume files are uploaded to `Uploads/IndeedApply/Resumes/`.
-To protect these files from public access:

-1. Go to the CMS **Files** section
-2. Navigate to the `Uploads/IndeedApply` folder
-3. Click on the folder and go to **Details**
-4. Under **Who can view this file?**, select **Logged-in users**
-5. Save the folder settings

-This ensures that resume files are only accessible to logged-in CMS users.
+Resume files are uploaded to `Uploads/IndeedApply/Resumes/` and are automatically protected.
+Each uploaded resume has `CanViewType` set to `LoggedInUsers`, ensuring that only logged-in CMS users can access the files.

 ## Troubleshooting